entjos/JointFPM_simulation_study/README.md

    2. Make sure that you are running R version 4.3.1
    3. If necessary install the package `{renv}`.
    4. Run the following command in your R console `renv::init()`and chose the following option in the prompt: "1: Restore the project from the lockfile."
    5. Open your shell or console in the project folder and run the following command `make all`.
 This will prompt make to re-run the whole analysis.
 Please be aware that re-running the whole simulation study might take several days.
 Running the makefile requires you to have R available on your system path.
-Otherwise you can open the makefile using your favorite text editor and replace `R.exe` with the whole path to your `R.exe` file in the row starting with `REXE`, e.g. `RCALL = "C:/programmes/R/R-4.3.1/bin/R.exe"`.
+Otherwise, you can open the makefile using your favourite text editor and replace `R.exe` with the whole path to your `R.exe` file in the row starting with `REXE`, e.g. `RCALL = "C:/programmes/R/R-4.3.1/bin/R.exe"`.

 Don't hesitate to write me an email if you should have troubles re-running the analysis for this project.